 To prepare for the program, our JAs and chaperone learn about Japan and the Pacific through a series of mandatory weekend workshops.
 These workshops prepare our delegation for their international journey, helping them build the skills they'll need to represent our islands as Hawaii's Junior Ambassadors.

 The APCC program provides the actual experience for students to travel to Japan and reinforce the concept of Different Perspectives introduced and taught in our Japan-in-a-Suitcase programs.
 The life skills learned through this program---including cross-cultural understanding, multilingual communication, leadership, and teamwork---foster our Junior Ambassadors as the next generation of Nichibei Leaders.

-To join our APCC listserv or for questions about the program, please contact JASH Program Coordinator Christianne Ono at firstname.lastname@example.org.
+To join our APCC listserv or for questions about the program, please contact JASH Program Specialist Christianne Ono at firstname.lastname@example.org.